mongodb/libmongocrypt/integrating.md

 -   Writing a language-specific binding to libmongocrypt
 -   Using the binding in your driver to support client side encryption

+## Design Rationale

+### Simple interface

+The library interface is intended to be used with multiple languages.

+The API tries to be minimal.
+Most structs are opaque.
+Global initialization is lazy.

+Much of the API passes and returns BSON since all drivers can produce and parse BSON.

+### No I/O

+libmongocrypt deliberately does not do I/O to avoid poor behavior with some language runtimes.
+Example: in Go a blocking C call may block an OS thread, rather than a goroutine.

 ## Part 1: Writing a Language-Specific Binding ##

 The binding is the glue between your driver\'s native language and